rohitn212/Mutation-Testing/README.md

 -----------------------------------

 To set this project up, first download the folder.
-In this folder you will see the build.gradle, build.sbt, and application files.
+In this folder you will see the build.gradle and application files.
-To run the gradle and sbt builds, go to the root folder of the application, the directory that contains the build.gradle and build.sbt files and run the following commands.
+To run the gradle build, go to the root folder of the application, the directory that contains the build.gradle file and run the following commands.

 # Gradle: